Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch reports median taxpayer income in Coconut Grove was $54,745 and average income was $63,757 based on postcode level ATO data for financial year 2022.
-Nationally, median income was $65,522 and average was $75,260.
-By September 2025, estimated median income is approximately $61,320 and average is around $71,414, adjusted for Wage Price Index growth of 12.01%.
-Census data shows personal income ranked at the 69th percentile ($913 weekly) and household income at the 38th percentile.
-Major income segment comprises 31.9% earning $1,500-$2,999 weekly (959 residents).
-Housing affordability pressures are severe with only 82.5% of income remaining, ranking at the 37th percentile.
-SEIFA income ranking places Coconut Grove in the 5th decile.
+The median taxpayer income in Coconut Grove SA2 is $54,745 and the average is $63,757 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is lower than national averages compared to Greater Darwin's median income of $65,522 and average income of $75,260.
+Based on Wage Price Index growth of 12.01% from financial year 2022 to September 2025, estimated incomes would be approximately $61,320 (median) and $71,414 (average).
+According to Census 2021 income data, personal income ranks at the 69th percentile ($913 weekly), while household income sits at the 38th percentile.
+Distribution shows that 31.9% of individuals earn between $1,500 and $2,999, similar to the broader area where 36.7% fall into this bracket.
+Housing affordability pressures are severe, with only 82.5% of income remaining after housing costs, ranking at the 37th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income